+Once you have passed the required exam you must complete the application process with the Nebraska Real Estate Commission.
 When candidates complete the examination, they will receive a score report marked "pass" or "fail."
-Candidates who pass the examination will receive a score report that includes information on how to apply for a license.
+After completion of the exam, candidates will receive their official results.

-Candidates who fail the examination will receive a score report that includes a numeric score and diagnostic information relating to the general portion of the examination, as well as information about reexamination.
-Reservations for reexamination may not be made at the test center, and candidates must wait twenty-four (24) hours before making a reservation to retake the exam.
+Candidates who fail the examination will receive a score report that includes a numeric score and diagnostic information relating to the national section and the state section of the examination, as well as information about reexamination.